Last updated : 9th November 2014

 Although Clifton Jones (Stanley) is best known as computer techie Kano in the first season of Space: 1999 his acting career had been thriving since the late 1950s.
 However the 1980s saw very few film and television roles for him and he appears to have retired from acting in the mid-1990s.
 He reappeared briefly in The Professionals as would-be assassination victim St Jacques in 'The Madness of Mickey Hamilton'.

-Derek Francis (John Howard) returned to the show in 'No Stone'.
+Derek Francis (John Howard) returned to the show in 'You'll Be Alright'.
 He passed away in 1984.

 Nick Brimble has carved out a good career since the 1970s, with appearances in The Sweeney, Danger UXB and Dempsey and Makepeace.
 He also played Little John in the excellent Robin Hood: Prince of Thieves and bodyguard to Ian Richardson's scheming Prime Minister in the excellent To Play the King and Final Cut miniseries.
 A role in Lewis Collins' Who Dares Wins appears to have been cut short for some reason as in the finished film he only appears for a few seconds.
 He also played a computer salesman who gets blown up in a Bergerac episode!
 For Professionals fans, also check out 'The Untouchables'.